 Record training videos

 Create tutorial videos to visually guide reps through CRM features.
-It’s best to use a screen-sharing software, such as Soapbox, to record these videos so reps can see how the tool is used and how issues are resolved.
+It’s best to use screen-sharing software, such as Soapbox, to record these videos so reps can see how the tool is used and how issues are resolved.

-In terms of video length, research from video marketing platform Wistia shows that engagement is steady up to the two-minute mark.
+Keep your videos short.
+Research from video marketing platform Wistia shows that engagement is steady up to the two-minute mark.
 Beyond that point, reps in a rush may abandon the video.
 Keep your tutorial videos short and digestible by covering only one CRM learning topic in each video.

 Use resources provided by your CRM